Skip to main content

 ...

-For example, using GitHub, wait for the experiment to be running, then check the logs you should find a log line similar to
+For example, using GitHub: once the experiment is running, the logs should contain a line similar to:

 To grant access to the server, please log into https://github.com/login/device and use code XXXX-XXXX

-Follow the link, enter the given code and allow GitHub.
-After that, the vscode's tunnel should be opened with GitHub, more logs should appear.
+Follow the link, enter the code, and authorize GitHub.
+The VS Code tunnel then opens with GitHub, and more logs appear:

 *